fotober

 Create a Detailed Shot List

-Every room requires at least three different angles for complete coverage.
-The first shot should be from the doorway to show the room's layout.
-Corner shots help demonstrate the space's full dimensions.
-Additional angles highlight specific features or architectural details.
+Every room needs at least three different angles for complete coverage.
+Begin with the doorway view to show the layout of the room, then capture opposite corners to demonstrate its full dimensions.
+Additional shots should highlight specific features like windows, built-in shelves, or other unique elements.

 Essential angles include: